nasa-jpl-memex/GeoParser/README.md

                                              Gazetteer for
       ```

-  3.You will now need to build a Gazetteer using the Geonames.org dataset.
+  3. You will now need to build a Gazetteer using the Geonames.org dataset.
 (1.2 GB)
       ```
       cd lucene-geo-gazetteer
       curl -O http://download.geonames.org/export/dump/allCountries.zip